Xavier1999-Chen/RetinaNet-Pytorch/README.md

 git clone https://github.com/Xavier1999-Chen/RetinaNet-Pytorch.git
 ```

-Pull an docker image is the most fast and stable way to get the running environment:
+Pull a docker image is the most fast and stable way to get the running environment:
 ```
 docker pull xavier1999/retinanet-pytorch:v1.0
 ```